We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Oslo?

 At the moment, flights in the morning are likely to offer the best value for money for your Oslo trip.
-A flight at midday will more often than not be of higher cost.
+A flight in the evening will more often than not be of higher cost.

 When to book a cheap flight to Oslo